zappee/signal-trading/technical-analysis-api/README.md

 ## 5) REST Endpoints
 ### 5.1) API parameters
 * ticker: Only tickers, supported by CoinbasePro is acceptable.
 You can get the list of the supported tickers with the [trade-history-saver](../trade-history-saver) application.
-Example tickers: BTC-EUR, ETH-EUR, XRP-USD, etc.
+Example tickers: BTC-EUR, ETH-EUR, XRP-USD.
 * interval, scale: Value in seconds.

     |accepted|parameter value|